HEAL/heal-metadata-schemas/variable-level-metadata-schema/README.md

 - `docs`:
 See the rendered human readable schemas in a markdown format and an interactive html format.
 - `schemas/jsonschema`: contains the final and full specification for schemas following json schema.
-- `schemas/frictionless`: contains schemas following the frictionless table schema specifications.
-See [here](https://specs.frictionlessdata.io/table-schema/) for the specification.
 - `schemas/dictionary`: the yaml files used to generate json schemas and documentation with build.py.
 - `templates`: empty templates in csv spreadsheet format and JSON format.
 - `examples`: exapmles of filled out templates in csv spreadsheet format and JSON format.